Visits to the end-of-life Centres

 It was Carlos, then at Pegasos, who attended to the AVD of psychologist Daniel Kahneman, the winner of the Nobel Prize for economics in 2002.
 Dr Kahneman was 90 at the time of his death in 2024 and was not terminally ill.
 His farewell letter, a masterpiece of its kind, forms part of this website as Appendix Three.

-An approach to Athanasios could well make sense for patients in the UK who have been told that they must find a local psychologist or psychiatrist to support their applications for an AVD.
+An approach to Athanasios could well make sense for patients in the UK or USA who have been told that they must find a local psychologist or psychiatrist to support their applications for an AVD.
 Such people are virtually impossible to find, whatever the strength of the patient’s case.
 They are often required to certify that the patient still passes the “sound mind” test in spite of a relatively mild neuro-degenerative illness or when suffering from some kinds of depression.
-Athanasios do not insist that such a mental health consultant must be a practitioner in the UK.
+Athanasios do not insist that such a mental health consultant must be local to the patient.
 Instead, they are prepared to ask one of their own psychiatrists to do that job.
 It will usually, of course, involve a video call during which a very detailed examination must take place.
 Even without such a video call, Athanasios might, in appropriate circumstances, be prepared to rely upon a personal visit in Switzerland at least one day before the AVD itself.

 The Athanasios team were also keen to emphasise that AVD visitors do require close personal reassurance.
 In the words of Sylviane “They have come all this way, they have paid all this money, how can they be sure this is for real and not just a myth ?”

-With continuous care in mind, as soon as a completed online application form has been received together with the initial CHF 100 donation, a “personal advisor” is appointed to the case.
+With continuous care in mind, as soon as a completed online application form has been received together with the initial CHF 100 fee, a “personal advisor” is appointed to the case.
 That personal relationship will remain throughout any subsequent process.
 The advisor will make contact with the applicant to clarify any questions and to discuss their situation in detail.

 Capacity

 Your choice of hotel is left entirely to you.
-I stayed at the Hotel Krafft which was bang next door to the Rhine, had an excellent restaurant, helpful staff and my room which gave a whole new meaning to the word “minimalist”.
+I stayed at the Hotel Krafft which was bang next door to the Rhine, had an excellent restaurant, helpful staff and a room which gave a whole new meaning to the word “minimalist”.
 Athanasios do not recommend anywhere but have named the Hotel Im Schlosspark in Binningen (looks good, very Swiss and near to the office), the Essential by Dorint (bank of the Rhine, central, business hotel and apparently more reasonable) and the Grand Hotel Les Trois Rois which looked very expensive but suitable for a special occasion – which yours probably is.

 Read Next Section >